CPScript/CPScript/README.md

 <div align=center>
-Your here already so why not follow? <3
+Your here already so why not follow :D

 <div align=center>